-Women’s rights activists have presented a petition to Georgia’s Parliament calling for the criminalisation of sexual harassment in public and at workplaces.
+Women’s rights activists have presented a petition to Georgia’s Parliament calling sexual harassment to be outlawed in public and at workplaces.

 ‘There are no legislative penalties for sexual harassment in Georgia today, and it’s not defined as discrimination’, the petition says, urging parliament to amend legislation.